 The State of the Union: An Explainer

-Explainers: Constitution Government History
+Explainers: Constitution Democracy Government History Office of the President

 What is the State of the Union?